Jigglypuff: Design and characteristics

+Known as the Balloon Pokémon, Jigglypuff can inflate its body like a balloon or flatten it.
+Jigglypuff are characterized by putting their enemies to sleep by singing a lullaby.
+Before beginning to sing, they mesmerize the opponent with their soft, glowing eyes and, if they inflate themselves, they can sing for longer periods of time.
+Game Freak's staff have noted Jigglypuff as both one of their and the public's favorite Pokémon, in terms of both anime and video game appearances, and it was one of the more heavily pushed and marketed Pokémon prior to Pikachu being the determined mascot for the series.
+During development of the film Detective Pikachu, Jigglypuff's design initially started as very fluffy, but was rejected, with The Pokémon Company stating it should look more like pigskin.
+This design did not look as appealing, and thus more fur was added to the design.
+The design was made to resemble "fur groomed into a ball" instead of a more balloon-like design.

 Appearances

 In video games

-Jigglypuff first appears as one of the 151 species of Pokémon in the Pokémon Red and Blue Versions.
-When a Jigglypuff is exposed to a Moon Stone, it evolves into Wigglytuff.
-In Pokémon Gold and Silver, a pre-evolution, Igglybuff, was introduced, which evolves when it reaches a certain point of happiness.
+Jigglypuff first appears in Pokémon Red and Blue.
+In Pokémon Gold and Silver, a pre-evolution, Igglybuff, was introduced.
 It later appeared in several sequels, including Pokémon Ruby and Sapphire, Pokémon FireRed and LeafGreen, Pokémon Diamond and Pearl, and Pokémon HeartGold and SoulSilver.
-Since Pokémon X and Y, it is a dual Normal/Fairy type.
-A Paradox Pokemon heavily resembling Jigglypuff, named Scream Tail, appears in Pokémon Scarlet and Violet.
+Jigglypuff was a "Normal" type in the series, but since Pokémon X and Y, Jigglypuff's typing was changed, now gaining an additional "Fairy" type.
+A Paradox Pokémon heavily resembling Jigglypuff, named Scream Tail, appears in Pokémon Scarlet and Violet.

-Outside of the main series, Jigglypuff has appeared in Pokémon Pinball, Pokémon Snap, Pokémon Conquest, the Pokémon Mystery Dungeon games, the Pokémon Ranger games, and the Pokémon Rumble games.
+Outside of the main series, Jigglypuff has appeared in Pokémon Pinball, Pokémon Snap, Pokémon Conquest, the Pokémon Mystery Dungeon games, Pokémon GO, Pokémon UNITE, the Pokémon Ranger games, and the Pokémon Rumble games.
 Jigglypuff is a playable character in all five Super Smash Bros. games.
 It is one of the two original representatives of the Pokémon franchise in the Super Smash Bros. series along with Pikachu.
-Like the other playable Pokémon in the game, Jigglypuff is referred to as an "it", and members of its species can be either male or female.
-Despite not being a lead character in the Pokémon franchise, game director Masahiro Sakurai selected it to appear due to its similarities to Kirby, which allowed the staff to reuse the model and many animations as a base for Jigglypuff.
+Despite not being a lead character in the Pokémon franchise, game director Masahiro Sakurai selected it to appear in Super Smash Bros. due to its similarities to Kirby, which allowed the staff to reuse the model and many animations as a base for Jigglypuff.
 Jigglypuff's moves in its Super Smash Bros. appearances are Sing, Rollout, Pound, and Rest.
-Rest's mechanics are changed entirely; instead of recovering Jigglypuff's health, the move launches foes that touch it.
+Rest's mechanics are changed entirely; instead of recovering Jigglypuff's health like in the Pokémon series, the move is a brutally strong move that launches opponents.
+However, if it misses, it can leave Jigglypuff open to attack.